giorgi452/giorgi452/README.md

 # 👋Hi there!

-Hello, I'm Giorgi Milashvili Full Stack Developer.
+Hello, I'm Giorgi Full Stack Developer.
 I can make beautiful and functional web sites for you, your company or your startup.
 I have worked on many projects and I am an experienced Junior Developer.
 Also, I have YouTube where I teach beginners programming.

 ## Social 🌐